grab/app-sizer/docs/index.md

 * Markdown table for convenient local analysis.
 * JSON data for compatibility with other platforms.

+*The Markdown & Json reports are saved as [option]-report.md in the configured output folder (default: app/build/sizer/reports)*

 For more detail on reports, see [Report Detail][report_doc]

 ## How it works